arch3rPro/MCP-PST-Server/README.md

 ```

 ### On your MCP Client (You can run on Windows or Linux)
-- You will want to run `python /absolute/path/to/mcp_server.py http://WINDOWS_IP:5100`
+- You will want to run `python3 /absolute/path/to/mcp_server.py http://WINDOWS_IP:5100`

 #### Configuration for Claude Desktop:
 Edit claude_desktop_config.json